plotdb/uploadr/README.md

    - resolved object in list should contain the following members:
      - `id`: unique ID for this file.
      - `name`: name of this file. falls back to ID if omitted.
-     - `url`: url for previewing this file.
+     - `url`: URL for previewing this file.
-     - `download-url`: url for downloading this file. falls back to `url` if omitted.
+     - `download-url`: URL for downloading this file. falls back to `url` if omitted.
      - `size`: file size. optional
      - `err`: information if uploading of this file failed.